 Meet a Metro Detroit-area family of five.
 Dad has Bachelor’s degree, works full-time; Mom has Master’s degree and worked full-time until she was diagnosed with metastatic breast cancer.
 They are homeowners and have three children ages 9, 8 and 5.
 Mom was diagnosed with breast cancer in 2015, and had a reoccurrence in 2019 when she was diagnosed with stage IV breast cancer and secondary bone cancer.

-This cancer diagnosis resulted in over $19,000 in medical expenses for the year…and that wasn’t even the worst of it.
+Mom’s cancer diagnosis resulted in over $19,000 in medical expenses for the year…and that wasn’t even the worst of it.
 The family also lost $43,000 in household income due to Dad’s lost income and Mom moving from full-time to part-time employment.
 These losses slashed the household budget 50% — from $124,000 a year to $62,000 a year.

-Cancer related financial toxicity impacts those from all socio-economic backgrounds.
 New Day was proud to help this family navigate the unexpected financial challenges a cancer diagnosis can bring.
 Click the link below to learn more about this story.

 This Metro Detroit area single dad has three children, ages 5, 7 and 14.
 He has an Associates degree, works full-time and is a homeowner with a mortgage.
 In August 2019 he was diagnosed with Stage 3, nasopharyngeal cancer.
 He began treatment in September 2019 and is scheduled to continue treatment until at least mid-2020.
 Dad’s diagnosis required medical attention and treatment that included chemotherapy, radiation and surgery.
 Cancer treatment and related out-of-pocket expenses reached $8,295 in 2019.